shakfu/aharker_externals/README.md

 This is a friendly fork of [Alex Harker's externals project](https://github.com/AlexHarker/AHarker_Externals/).
 The key improvements are:

-- Modern in-package cross-platform cmake-based building.
+- Cross-platform in-package cmake-based building.

 - Included `max-sdk-base` as git submodule

-- Each external has been moved to it own folder
+- Each external has been moved to its own folder.

-- Added missing dependencies
+- Added missing dependencies such as `HISSTools_Library`.

-- Add a Makefile, so just `make` to build everything
+- Add a Makefile, so just `make` to build everything on MacOS.

 Conversion completed:

 - [x] conversion
 - [x] convolution
-- [x] descriptors (except for `entrymatch` externals due to a number of api functions no longer being available [^1].
+- [x] descriptors (except for `entrymatch` externals due to a number of api functions no longer being available)[^1].
 - [x] dynamic-suite[^2]
 - [x] gesture-suite
 - [x] ibuffer-suite